EGrunzke/custom-hugo-park/content/blog/2023-07-04-windsor-beach.md

 ---
 Join us at Winsor Swim Beach!
 Being in landlocked Colorado doesn't mean we can't play on a sandy shore.

-There are paddle boats and such to rent as well as a conscession stand if you want a cold treat.
+There are paddle boats and such to rent as well as a concession stand if you want a cold treat.

 We like to bring umbrellas and lawn chairs since there isn't much shade or places to sit on the sand.